 As a concert artist, Mr. Sanders made his debut with the New Jersey Symphony Orchestra in 2016 as the Imaginary Voice in Berlioz’s Lélio.
 He has also been seen as a featured performer in Lee Mingwei’s Sonic Blossom exhibit at the Metropolitan Museum of Art in New York City, and as the tenor soloist in Bach’s Magnificat with the Westchester Oratorio Society.
 Other concert credits include: tenor soloist in Bach’s St. John Passion, Handel's Messiah, and Vaughan William’s Pilgrims Journey.

-In 2016, Mr. Sanders was an honored recipient of awards from the Metropolitan Opera National Council Auditions and the Heida Hermanns International Voice Competition.
+Mr. Sanders was recently named a winner of the Bel Canto Vocal Scholarship Foundation's 30th annual competition.
+In 2016, he was an honored recipient of awards from the Metropolitan Opera National Council Auditions and the Heida Hermanns International Voice Competition.
 He was a 2015 finalist in the Gerda Lissner song competition, and in the same year was awarded a study grant from Wolf Trap Opera

 In August of 2018 Mr. Sanders will return to the United States for a debut at the Berkshire Opera Festival as Matteo Borsa in Verdi's Rigoletto.

 Mr. Sanders received a Master's Degree from the Manhattan School of Music, where he studied with Ruth Golden.
 He also holds a Bachelor's Degree from the University of Wisconsin-Madison.